spardoel/Sign-language-recognition/Posts/2022-09-10_Sign_language_interpreter_blog_5.md

 ## Match the videos to the labels

 Starting from some example code provided by the WLASL team, I wrote the following code to identify the videos.
+The complete code for this post can be found in 'Code files/preprocessVideoAndSaveFeatures.py'

 ```
 import json